edgi-govdata-archiving/s3-upload-server/README.md

 ### S3 Requirements
 In order for this to work you'll need two settings on the S3 side to be properly configured:

 * An account with an access key & secret that has write access to the bucket.
+See [sample user policies](sample_user_policies.md)
 * An S3 Bucket with a a [CORS configuration](http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) that allows PUT & POST requests from your server.
 That would look something like this:
 ```
 <?xml version="1.0" encoding="UTF-8"?>